ARM-software/abi-aa/atomicsabi64/atomicsabi64.rst

 Before FEAT_LSE2, the only way to implement a single-copy 128-bit atomic load is by using a Read-Modify-Write sequence.
-The write is not visible to software if the memory is writeable.
+The write is not visible to software if the memory is writable.
 Compilers and runtimes should prefer the FEAT_LSE2/FEAT_LRCPC3 sequence when available.